 In 1945 [2], Dirac attempted to use a four-dimensional Gaussian form to construct a representation of the Lorentz group, but did not reach specific conclusions.
-In 1949 [3], Dirac proposed that the construction of a relativistic dynamics is equivalent to constructing a representation of the tenparameter Poincaré group.
+In 1949 [3], Dirac stated that the construction of a relativistic dynamics is equivalent to constructing a representation of the ten-parameter Poincaré group.
 He noted difficulties in doing so.